 "The horse-shoe is loose.
 I have to fix it," he said just as they were entering on the lonesome bit of road he had spoken of before.
 Around were trees with large trunks, and branches festoned with ivy grew over a dark pool of water that formerly had been a drinking-place for cattle.
 Here the horse made a dead halt, and Larry very quickly jumped off it, thinking to lead the horse quitely by the pool.
 He said,

 "As luck will have it, I have a a nail in my pocket.
 It is not the first time I have put on a shoe, and I can use one of the stones here for a hammer."

 At this the woman jumped down from the horse too.
 But she did not wait for him to shoe the horse, but bounded off without saying good-bye and anything else.
 She made her way across a field up towards the old ivy-covered walls of a little church nearby.

 "Not so fast, young woman, not so fast!" hollered Larry, but away she ran as he went on, "Where is my wages?
-Sure, I have earned a kiss from your pretty lips?"
+Sure, I have earned a kiss?"

 "Here is my chance," thought Larry, "to get my kiss.
 I'll just wait around a corner and when she comes round again, I'll see what I can do."

 In a few moments he was in place and heard her coming.
 He sprang forward with open arms and clasped a headless woman in them.
 There were no lips to kiss.

 "Well, that accounts for her not speaking," said Larry, and then he fainted.
 When he woke up and slowly opened his eyes, he heard strange sounds, and the little bells clattered ding, ding, ding.